ahmad0790/stock-trading-machine-learning-algos/README.md

   4) MACD (including cross overs of MACD and Signal Line)
   5) Bollinger Bands (including Bollinger Bands % and Bollinger Band Cross Overs)

+## Experiments

+Each experiment file is a separate experiment where parameters for the trading strategy are changed to see how performance is affected

 ## Market Simulator
 marketsimcode.py = market simulator class that allows us to buy and sell stocks and tracks performance of our portfolio